 Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 432.63 \$71,545,201 All Programs Current services adjustments reflect the change in cost of continuing the current level of service into the next fiscal year, including a pay scale increase and regular increases and/or decreases in salaries & 0.00 (\$105,628) benefits, contracts, and materials.
 Police's current services increases were fully offset by the application of an increased citywide vacancy savings factor for FY 2024.
 All Programs Collective Bargaining Wage Adjustments-The FY 2024 budget includes salaries and fringe benefit increases for the positions covered by the collective bargaining agreement.
 The budget for these adjustments aligns with the agreement's terms and includes pay increases, market reclassifications, and annual merit increases.
 This increase is offset by the elimination of funding for overhire positions.
 The Police Department retains authority to hire over its authorized position count for recruitment and training purposes if and when it becomes fully staffed.
-0.00 \$2,510,481 All Programs Body Worn Camera Program -The FY 2024 budget includes a mid-year adjustment of two Sergeants and 3.00 \$0 one Information Technology Engineer to support the Body Worn Camera initiatives.
-Funding for these 3.00 70 positions were included in the FY 2023 approved budget and will carryover for FY 2024.
-Administrative & Operational Support Services Assistant Chief of Police -The FY 2024 budget includes salaries and fringe benefit increases for two Assistant Chief of Police positions, one position is created as a FY 23 mid-year adjustment to the Administrative Division while the other position is a mid-year reallocation from the elimination of a Program Coordinator position.
+0.00 \$2,510,481 All Programs Body Worn Camera Program -The FY 2024 budget includes a mid-year adjustment of two Sergeants and one Information Technology Engineer to support the Body Worn Camera initiatives.
+Funding for these positions were included in the FY 2023 approved budget and will continue in FY 2024.
+3.00 \$0 Administrative & Operational Support Services Assistant Chief of Police -The FY 2024 budget includes salaries and fringe benefit increases for two Assistant Chief of Police positions, one position is created as a FY 23 mid-year adjustment to the Administrative Division while the other position is a mid-year reallocation from the elimination of a Program Coordinator position.
 These additions are a part of a department-wide reorganization of their Leadership team.
-1.00 \$241,970 All Programs Overtime Costs- The FY 2024 budget proposes the reduction of the department's overtime budget.
+1.00 \$241,970 All Programs Overtime Costs- The FY 2024 budget incudes the reduction of the department's overtime budget.
 With the city's ongoing commitment to officer retention, the need for overtime funding is reduced.
-0.00 (\$600,000) All Programs Community Cook Outs - The FY 2024 budget proposes an increase of supplies and materials for community cook outs.
+0.00 (\$600,000) All Programs Community Cook Outs - The FY 2024 budget includes an increase of supplies and materials for community cook outs.
 These events are used to connect city residents with Public Safety personnel and increase awareness of upcoming initiatives.
-0.00 \$10,000 All Programs Professional Services- The FY 2024 budget proposes the reduction of professional services budget.
-All 0.00 (\$388,012) non-personnel budgeted items were reviewed at unit levels for cost savings and potential reductions.
-0.00 (7300,012) This reduction is considered an efficiency.
+0.00 \$10,000 All Programs Professional Services- The FY 2024 budget includes the reduction of professional services budget.
+All non-personnel budgeted items were reviewed at unit levels for cost savings and potential reductions.
+0.00 (\$388,012)